dataresearchcenter/legal/docs/en/dpa.md

 Authorized persons for instructions from the Controller are: *Name*

-Instruction recipients at the Processor are: *Name*
+Instruction recipients at the Processor are: *Simon Wörpel*

 Changes to the authorized persons or instruction recipients must be communicated without delay.